If you ever wondered how to make your kitchen smell amazing at dinnertime, make this butternut squash lasagna. That’s it, that’s all you need to do.

 - Preheat your oven to 400 F.

 - Top the first layer of noodles with half of the ricotta/spinach mixture.
-Then add 1/4 cup of mozzarella cheese, followed by 1/3 cup parmesan cheese.
+Then add 1/4 cup of mozzarella cheese, followed by 1/3 cup Parmesan cheese.
 Top with another layer of noodles.

-- Top the new layer of noodles with the remaining ricotta mixture, followed by 1/4 cup mozzarella cheese and 1/3 cup parmesan cheese.
+- Top the new layer of noodles with the remaining ricotta mixture, followed by 1/4 cup mozzarella cheese and 1/3 cup Parmesan cheese.
 Then add the last layer of noodles.

 Thanks,